yecril71pl/cpp-docs.pl-pl/docs/dotnet/utility-stl-clr.md

 ## <a name="operatorgt-pair-stlclr"></a><a name="op_gteq"></a>operator&gt;= (para) (STL/CLR)

-Para większa niż lub równa porównywania.
+Paruj porównanie większe lub równe.

 ### <a name="syntax"></a>Składnia